 On the first day of the Feast of Unleavened Bread, the disciples asked Jesus, "Where would you like us to plan for you to eat the Passover feast?"

-During the time of the Passover celebrations the people didn't eat or have any bread in their homes with yeast in it.
+During the time of the Passover celebrations, the people didn't eat or have any bread in their homes with yeast in it.
 Yeast is what makes the bread all big and puffy.
-Without yeast the bread is flat, and that is called unleavened bread.
+Without yeast, the bread is flat and that is called unleavened bread.
 Now back to the story.

 The disciples did just as Jesus asked, and they found a place and got ready for the Passover.

 Jesus could see the disciples were worried.
 He said to them quietly, "I tell you the truth, one of you here will betray me."

 Jesus replied, "The one who dips his bread into the bowl with me will betray me.
 I will die, just as it is written, but the man who betrays me will feel sorry forever.

-Judas' head went down even lower, he had hoped that the other disciples had not heard what Jesus said.
+Judas' head went down even lower; he had hoped that the other disciples had not heard what Jesus said.
 Luckily, they were paying more attention to Jesus breaking apart some bread.

-The meal continued after this, it was a long celebration.
-The disciples took their time, because they enjoyed talking with Jesus and asking Him questions.
+The meal continued after this; it was a long celebration.
+The disciples took their time because they enjoyed talking with Jesus and asking Him questions.
 (Just like when you go out to eat with your parents and their friends, sometimes they seem to talk forever, and you just want to go home...).

-First of all, Jesus is like a King - but even greater than a king, He's the King of King's!
-By washing the disciples feet He was doing something that only a servant would do.
-This would be like if someone famous came to your house and started to clean your room, even getting down on their hands and knees to clean under your bed!
+First of all, Jesus is like a King - but even greater than a king: He's the King of Kings!
+By washing the disciples feet, He was doing something that only a servant would do.
+This would be like if someone famous came to your house and started to clean your room -- even getting down on their hands and knees to clean under your bed!
 It probably would never happen.

-When it was Peter's turn to get his feet clean he said to Jesus, "Lord, are you going to wash my feet?"
+When it was Peter's turn to get his feet cleaned he said to Jesus, "Lord, are you going to wash my feet?"